CaryMosley/PoliticalAffiliation/README.md

 <img src="Images/super_white.png">

-Our next feature will be HOUSE_RATIO, which will check if median house value over per person income affects our target.
+Our next feature will be `HOUSE_RATIO`, which will check if median house value over per person income affects our target.

 <img src="Images/house_price_inc.png">